emmahokken/computer-vision-2/assignment_1/README.txt

 If one wishes to merge images the code should be run as follows.

-python Code/main.py --merge True.
+python Code/main.py --merge True

-If one wishes to only run the ice algorithm on for example the first two images, the code should be run as follows
+If one wishes to only run the ice algorithm on for example the first two images, the code should be run as follows.
+This code is always run with Data/data/0000000000.pcd and Data/data/0000000001.pcd.

-python Code/main.py --start 0 --end 1
+python Code/main.py